Harry Kerr (race walker): Biography

 Kerr was born in Taranaki and was a champion shooter and keen rugby player, as well as competing in a variety of track and field events.
 Competing for a time as a professional he was required to stand down from competition for two years in order to regain his amateur status.
 After winning numerous national titles Kerr virtually retired in 1912 and briefly served in World War I in mid-1918, but returned to win two more national titles in 1925 at the age of 46.

 Kerr was inducted into the New Zealand Sports Hall of Fame in 1996.

 On 13 July 2008 to commemorate the first Olympic Games medal by a New Zealander (actually on 14 July 1908) the Harry Kerr Centennial Walking Relay was held at Sovereign Stadium, Mairangi Bay, Auckland.
 Two events were held, a 5×10 km relay and a 3500 m individual event.
 A shield for the winning team was presented by Kerr's daughter-in-law.
-It is proposed that this will be an annual event.
+It was proposed that this become an annual event, but no subsequent events were held.

 Kerr's great-grandson is New Zealand film director and rugby union player Winston Cowie.